tipi-build/docs/README.md

 # tipi.build : docs
-These are the documentation for tipi.build
+This is the documentation for tipi.build